koeugeneko/TimeTable/README.md

 This is a NEA project for computer science AQA A-level

-To use the app:
+Setup:

-Create account - Login - Setup: Subjects taking, Prefered revision time
+Create account - Login - Subjects taking - Prefered revision time

+Dayily use:

+Check the subjects to revise - revise till timer stops

-Functions of the app: Timer for revise, Smart reminder, Priority manger, Progress tracker, Calendar, Event adder
+Functions of the app:

+Timer for revise, Smart reminder, Priority manger, Progress tracker, Calendar, Event adder